emmalynnnn/access-caption-check/README.md

    <img src="docs/demo2.png"/>

-     * A new input box will appear with the label "Folder".
+     * A new input box will appear with the label `Folder`.
 Please select the outer folder you wish to store the google sheet in.
-     * Once you select the outer folder, another new input box will appear labelled "Sub-folder".
+     * Once you select the outer folder, another new input box will appear labelled `Sub-folder`.
 Please select the subfolder you would like to store the google sheet in.
      * If a folder you're looking for is not available, please contact your developer.
      Coming soon: a more dynamic folder selection option, that will pull options directly from Google Drive.